Student Fee Philosophy

 a.
 All entities receiving funding from student fees will be asked to develop alternative funding sources (i.e., revenue, grants, etc.).
 Without seriously reducing program effectiveness, all fee recipient areas are encouraged to become self- supporting to the extent of covering operational expenses, allocated overhead, and long-range refurbishment.

 b.
 Fee account fund balances should be minimal or, in cases where fund balances are accumulating, be supported by a plan for use of the funding.

 c.
 Programs or projects with long-term cost implications will be evaluated for current and future costs and benefits.

 d.
 In evaluating budget proposals, the history of an organization's adherence to past budgets, availability of accurate accounting records or expenses, and cost effectiveness of past programs will be considered.

 e.
 Needs analyses, implementation strategies, promotional plans, and/or program effectiveness evaluations will be requested as support material with budget requests.

 f.
 Initiation, continuation, expansion, and termination of a service or activity will be justified by projected student interest and/or current student participation figures.

 Consideration for capital expenditures will follow the same guidelines listed above for operating expenditures with the additional points:

-2. No funding may be allocated to any political party, partisan cause, sect, or religious denomination.
-Related ARO organizations will be evaluated under ARO criteria.
+b.
+No funding may be allocated to any political party, partisan cause, sect, or religious denomination.
+Related student clubs and organizations will be evaluated under student clubs and organizations criteria.

-5. No state, federal, or local laws or policies shall be violated.
-Requests must conform to all Weber State University Student Association Bylaws and Policies and be in accord with university, Board of Trustees, and State Board of Regents policies.
+e.
+No state, federal, or local laws or policies shall be violated.
+Requests must conform to all Weber State University Student Association Bylaws and Policies and be in accord with university, Board of Trustees, and State Board of Higher Education policies.